Not the Perfect Victim

 - Survivors of sexual violence

-- Late-diagnosed autistic & neurodivergent adults
+- Late-diagnosed autistic and neurodivergent adults

-- Therapists, social workers & trauma-informed professionals
+- Therapists, psychologists, and trauma-informed professionals

-- Journalists, lawyers, justice reform advocates & politicians
+- Journalists, lawyers, and justice reform advocates

-- Anyone questioning their own unprocessed trauma
+- Readers questioning their own unprocessed trauma

-- Surviving and living with complex PTSD
+- Living with complex PTSD

-- Critique of the criminal justice system
+- Trauma, neurodivergence, and the justice system

 - The invisibility of autistic women in trauma narratives

-- How the legal system fails neurodivergent survivors
+- Systemic failure within the legal system

-- Motherhood, grief, recovery, and radical honesty
+- Motherhood, grief, and recovery

-- Reclaiming the narrative from shame and silence
+- Reclaiming narrative from shame and silence

 - Intergenerational trauma

-- Social, Political & religious divides
+- Social, political, and religious divides

 🌍 AVAILABILITY